BenHesketh21/courseware/topics/powershell/modules/arrays-and-iteration/README.md

 There are a few main parts to a For loop:
 - Value of a variable
 - Condition for whether the next iteration of the loop should run
-- An action to be perfomed against the variable on each iteration
+- An action to be perfomed against the variable on each iteration, such as just adding `1` to it
 ```powershell
 For([VARIABLE];[CONDITION];[VARIABLE_ACTION]) {
     # loop statements